 Androgens, progesterone, and progestational agents have been used to treat advanced, hormone-sensitive breast cancer when other medications have not been effective.

 Ovarian ablation is the destruction or removal of ovarian tissue.
 The reduction of tissue decreases the amount of hormones being produced in the body.
 It is useful for pre- and perimenopausal women only.

 The most common method used is called chemical ovarian ablation.
-Goserelin is a medication that reduces production of luteinizing hormone (LH) from the pituitary gland, which leads to a reduction of estrogen.
+Goserelin is a medication that reduces production of LH from the pituitary gland, which leads to a reduction of estrogen.
 This can result in shrinking the tumor or slowing the progression of cancer.

 Goserelin is injected under the skin of the upper abdomen every 28 days.
 This treatment is used primarily in premenopausal women with early stage receptor-positive breast cancer.

 Goserelin can be used alone or with other forms of treatment.
 Further study is needed to determine if ovarian ablation is more effective when combined with other treatments or when given alone.

 Ovarian ablation may also be done with surgery or radiation.
 Chemical ovarian ablation is the preferred method because, unlike the other options, it is temporary, and fertility may be restored after treatment.
 Fertility restoration depends on many factors, including whether or not other treatments have caused permanent damage.

 The following side effects may occur with hormonal treatments:

 - Decreased sexual desire